daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ### Introduction

-Jupyter Notebook is a powerful open-source, interactive, web-based application designed to facilitate interactive computing.
+Jupyter Notebook is a powerful open-source, interactive, web-based application that facilitates interactive computing.
 It offers a simple, streamlined, and document-centric experience, making it an essential tool for a wide range of applications such as data analysis and visualization, machine learning, scientific research, and education.

 It enables users to create and share documents that include live code, equations, visualizations, and narrative text.
 It supports multiple programming languages such as Python, R, Julia, and more, thanks to its extensible kernel architecture.
 This versatility makes it a preferred choice for data scientists, researchers, educators, and developers.